 Conservation areas are intended to protect water supply, environmentally sensitive lands, wildlife habitat and the natural environment.

-The following uses are permitted within the Conservation land use category:
+The following uses are permitted within the Conservation and use category:

 - 1. Passive outdoor recreational uses such as wildlife sanctuaries and feeding stations, nature centers and trails, outdoor research stations and walkways. - 2.
-Uses which do not impair the natural environment or disturb the natural ecosystem of the area and which are not in conflict with any applicable contractual agreement or management policies of the federal, state regional, county, municipal or non-profit agency which manages the area.

-- 3. Natural Reservations are designated for conservation use on the City's Future Land Use Map and include public lands, which are conservation areas.
+Uses which do not impair the natural environment or disturb the natural ecosystem of the area and which are not in conflict with any applicable cont policies of the federal, state regional, county, mu manages the area. - 3.
+Natural Reservations are designated for conservation use on the City's Future Land Use Map and include public lands, which are conservation areas.
 Natural Reservations that are designated for conservation use on the City's Future Land Use Map include: - a.
 Birch State Park (historic dunes area, coastal dune lakes, coastal hammock and mangrove area) - b.
-Bonnet House (mangrove and coastal strand hammock areas) - c.
+Bonnet House (manarove and coastal strand hammock areas) - c.
 Snyder Park (tropical hardwood hammock area) - d.
-Bill Keith Preserve

-- 4. City approved outdoor events. - 5.
+Bill Keith Preserve - 4.
+City approved outdoor events. - 5.
 Areas subject to repeated flooding due to sea level rise.